zesk/build/docs/tools/file.md

 - `2` - Argument error
 ### `reverseFileLines` - Reverse output lines

 Reverses a pipe's input lines to output using an awk trick.

-Do not recommend on big files.
+Not recommended on big files.

-- Location: `bin/build/tools/os.sh`
+- Location: `bin/build/identical/reverseFileLines.sh`

 #### Arguments